iptv-org/epg/.readme/readme.md

 To load a program guide, all you need to do is copy the link to one or more of the guides from the list below and paste it into your favorite player.

+## Which guide to use?

+To find out which guide(s) a channel is included in, search on https://iptv-org.github.io/

 ## Guides

 All guides also have a compressed and JSON version.
 To load them just change the extension from `.xml` to `.xml.gz` or `.json` respectively.